607011/dirbplusplus/README.md

 ### Windows

-Get `xxd.exe` from https://sourceforge.net/projects/xxd-for-windows/ and copy it to a location thats in the system's `Path`
+Get `xxd.exe` from https://sourceforge.net/projects/xxd-for-windows/ and copy it to a location that's in the system's `Path`.

 Install OpenSSL: